srampinogroup/coding-in-chemistry/verlet/verlet.md

 ## Exercise 1

-Write a Fortran program that implements the Verlet algorithm with $k$ ranging from 1 to 10 and $\tau$ = 0.2 s for one particle of mass 1 kg in 3D space subject to a constant force expressed by components $f^{(a,x)}$ = 0 kg m s<sup>-2</sup>,
+Write a Fortran program that implements the Velocity Verlet algorithm with $k$ ranging from 1 to 10 and $\tau$ = 0.2 s for one particle of mass 1 kg in 3D space subject to a constant force expressed by components $f^{(a,x)}$ = 0 kg m s<sup>-2</sup>,
 $f^{(a,y)}$ = 0.1 kg m s<sup>-2</sup>,